mrh1997/pytcc/README.md

 Current status:
 * Supports 32bit Python on Windows
-* Provide tcclib API in Pytho
+* Provide tcclib API in Python

 Roadmap:
 * Create Wheels for all platforms